andyvandaric/avcmt-py/README.md

 ## ✨ Features

-- **AI-Powered Commit Messages:**
-  Generate detailed, semantic-release-style commit messages from git diff with a single command.
+-   **AI-Powered Commit Messages:** Generate detailed, semantic-release-style commit messages from git diff with a single command.

-- **Directory Grouping:**
-  Automatically groups and commits related changes per directory (or as a catch-all).
+-   **Directory Grouping:** Automatically groups and commits related changes per directory (or as a catch-all).

-- **Semantic Release Ready:**
-  Commit format fully compatible with [semantic-release](https://semantic-release.gitbook.io/) for auto versioning & changelogs.
+-   **Semantic Release Ready:** Commit format fully compatible with [semantic-release](https://semantic-release.gitbook.io/) for auto versioning & changelogs.

-- **Multi-Provider AI:**
-  Easily switch between Gemini, Pollinations, OpenAI (or extend to your own LLM API).
+-   **Multi-Provider AI:** Easily switch between Gemini, Pollinations, OpenAI (or extend to your own LLM API).

+-   **Jinja2 Prompt Templates:** Fully customizable prompt rendering using Jinja2 templates for flexible commit messaging.

-- **Zero Hardcoded Secrets:**
-  API keys are loaded from `.env` or environment variables.
+-   **Zero Hardcoded Secrets:** API keys are loaded from `.env` or environment variables.

-- **Easy to Install, Easy to Use:**
-  Works on any Python project, no lock-in.
+-   **Easy to Install, Easy to Use:** Works on any Python project, no lock-in.

+-   **Developer Tools Included:** Scripts for linting, formatting, preflight check, and triggering semantic release.

+-   **Pre-commit & CI/CD Friendly:** Fully integrated with pre-commit and GitHub Actions for automated workflows.